wulukewu/mcl-sign-in-system/README.md

            -e password=your_password \
            -e otpauth=your_otpauth_url \
            -e inorout=signout \
+           -e cookies="key1=value1; key2=value2; ..." \
            -e discord_token=your_discord_token \
            -e discord_guild_id=your_discord_guild_id \
            -e discord_channel_id=your_discord_channel_id \
            wulukewu/mcl-sign-in-system:latest
 ```

 To sign in instead of signing out (which is the default), omit the `-e inorout=signout` line.
 Also, omit the `-e otpauth=your_otpauth_url` line if you don't use OTP.
+The `cookies` parameter is optional; omit it if you don't want to use cookies.
 The Discord parameters are optional; omit them if you don't want Discord notifications.

 ## Secrets Configuration (GitHub Actions)